-Figure 1 Rainfall gradient across South Africa also reflects a gradient across the Northern Cape Province from west to east, ranging from 0 to 600 mm per year
+Figure 1 Rainfall gradient across South Africa and the Northern Cape from west to east, with a range of 0 to 600 mm per year for the province.

-Figure 2 Mean annual temperature gradient across South Africa also illustrating the gradient within the Northern Cape Province from north to south, ranging from 11 to 19 $^{\circ}$ C.
+Figure 2 Mean annual temperature gradient across South Africa also illustrating the gradient within the Northern Cape Province from north to south, ranging from 11 to 19 $^{\rm o}$ C.